 Badgers live in large family groups in a burrow system known as a sett.
-An occupied sett can be recognised by the tidy burrow entrances, marked with piles of used bedding (hay and leaves), and by nearby latrine pits where they leave their droppings.
+An occupied sett can be recognised by the tidy burrow entrances, large spoil heaps and may be marked with piles of used bedding (hay and leaves).
+Also look nearby for latrine pits where they leave their droppings.
 Cubs are born in January or February but spend the first two or three months underground, only emerging in the spring.
 The best time to spot badgers is during spring and summer, when the young cubs venture out of the den before nightfall.

-Badgers feed on earthworms, small mammals, birds eggs, fruit and roots and bulbs.
+Badgers use their amazing sense of smell to feed on earthworms, small mammals, birds eggs, fruit and roots and bulbs.
 Their strong front paws are well-suited to digging out burrows.
 If food is in short supply, badgers will forage during the day as well as at night.

 - Length: up to 1.2m including tail

 - Weight: 7-17kg